intel-analytics/BigDL-2.x/docs/docs/APIGuide/FeatureEngineering/relation.md

 * `id1`: String.
 The id of one item.
 * `id2`: String.
 The id of the other item.
-* `label`: Int.
+* `label`: Integer.
 The label between the two items.
-Usually you can put 0 as label if they are unrelated and a positive integer if they are related.
+By convention you can use 0 if they are unrelated and a positive integer if they are related.

 A RelationPair is made up of two relations of the same id1, namely:

 * Relation(id1, id2Positive, label>0) (A positive Relation)
 * Relation(id1, id2Negative, label=0) (A negative Relation)